“And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables Him to bring everything under His control…”

-I grew up watching The Jetsons after school.
-Not only did the cartoon have a catchy theme song, but it gave us a glimpse into what the future could look like: flying cars, robot maids, one-button ovens, etc.
+As a kid, I grew up watching The Jetsons after school.
+Not only did the cartoon have a catchy theme song, but it gave us a glimpse into what the future could look like- flying cars, robot maids, one-button ovens, and more.

 Whether we realize it or not, we all have a concept of what the future might hold.
-Unfortunately, based on recent world events, we may think the future will look more like The Walking Dead than The Jetsons
+Based on recent events, we might think the future will look more like The Walking Dead than The Jetsons.

-But think about this – our outlook on the future directly impacts our attitude and behavior today.
+But think about this: our outlook on the future impacts our attitudes today.

 I confess I’m often more swayed by what’s happening in the world than I’d like to admit.